collapsed-stacks/startups/questions/12806/contacting-an-ex-employee-of-a-potential-client.md

 - tagged: `marketing`, `sales`, `employees`, `non-disclosure-agreement`
 - score: 1

-<p>There is a certain company that I want to try to sell my product to, but this company has somewhat of a monopolistic position in my market.
-Therefore I want to make sure I approach this in the right way, but I'm not entirely sure how that company works internally, and how to approach.</p>
+There is a certain company that I want to try to sell my product to, but this company has somewhat of a monopolistic position in my market.
+Therefore I want to make sure I approach this in the right way, but I'm not entirely sure how that company works internally, and how to approach.

-<p><strong>For this reason, I'm considering contacting an ex-employee of the company on Linkedin.</strong> </p>
+**For this reason, I'm considering contacting an ex-employee of the company on Linkedin.**

-<p>I'm not trying to solicit any kind of confidential pricing information or something like that.
-I would just like to ask him a bit about how best to approach the company, and make sure I talk to the right people in the right way.</p>
+I'm not trying to solicit any kind of confidential pricing information or something like that.
+I would just like to ask him a bit about how best to approach the company, and make sure I talk to the right people in the right way.

-<p><strong>But I really want to make sure I don't accidentally do something unethical, or something that would look bad.</strong> I don't want to come across as if I'm trying to be sneaky.</p>
+**But I really want to make sure I don't accidentally do something unethical, or something that would look bad.** I don't want to come across as if I'm trying to be sneaky.

-<p>Is what I'm thinking of doing (contacting an ex-employee and ask for general advice), considered unethical or sneaky?
-Will the company consider it unethical or sneaky?</p>
+Is what I'm thinking of doing (contacting an ex-employee and ask for general advice), considered unethical or sneaky?
+Will the company consider it unethical or sneaky?

-<p>More generally, where is the line with this kind of thing?
-Obviously you can't ask about specific confidential pricing information, but can you ask an ex employee e.g. about how his former employer generally negotiates?</p>
+More generally, where is the line with this kind of thing?
+Obviously you can't ask about specific confidential pricing information, but can you ask an ex employee e.g. about how his former employer generally negotiates?

 ## Answer 12813